Nicola-Maria-Fiore/SECforms_parser/README.txt

-TO DO
-*DOWNLOAD FILINGS FROM LIST - FINAL REPORT (not-downloaded?) fill "resources/filings.csv" py main.py -download
+*DOWNLOAD FILINGS - FINAL REPORT (not-downloaded?) fill "resources/filings.csv" py main.py -download
-#to "results/filings/txt"
+#to "results/txt/"

+*FROM HTML TO TXT
+fill "resources/html/"
+py main.py -html
-#to "results/filings/txt"
+#to "results/html/"

+*FROM TSV TO SQL
+fill "resources/tsv/"
+py main.py -tsv
-#to "results/filings/html"
+#to "results/tsv/"

+*FROM XML TO SQL
+fill "resources/xml/"
-*FROM XML FILINGS CREATE SQL DATABASE fill "resources/xml.csv" fill "resources/xml_schema.csv" py main.py -xml
+py main.py -xml
-#to "results/sql_statement.txt"

-*FROM XBRL FILINGS CREATE SQL DATABASE (https://github.com/search?o=desc&q=xbrl&s=stars&type=Repositories) fill "resources/xbrl.csv" fill "resources/xbrl_schema.csv" py main.py -xbrl
-#to "results/filings/xbrl/"
+#to "results/xml/"

-*CONVERT HTML FILINGS INTO TXT (https://github.com/alions7000/SEC-EDGAR-text) fill "resources/html.csv" fill "resources/html_schema.csv" py main.py -html
+*STATA DO FILES
+fill "resources/"
+py main.py -do_files
-#to "results/filings/html/"
+#to "results/do_files/"

 *SEE RESULTS
 see "results/"